Dragoslav D. Šiljak: Research

 In the following two decades, Šiljak and his collaborators raised the research on complex systems to a higher level.
 Decomposition schemes involving inputs and outputs were developed for and applied to complex systems of unprecedented dimensions.
-Dynamic graphs were defined in a linear space as one parameter groups of transformations of the graph space into itself.
+Dynamic graphs were defined in a linear space as one parameter group of transformations of the graph space into itself.
 This new mathematical entity opened the possibility to include continuous Boolean networks in a theoretical study of gene regulation and modeling of large-scale organic structures.
-These new and exciting developments were published in Control of Complex Systems: Structural Constraints and Uncertainty.
+These new and exciting developments were published in Control of Complex Systems: Structural Constraints and Uncertainty, co-authored with A.I.
+Zecevic.

 In 2004, a special issue in his honor was published in two numbers of the mathematical journal Dynamics of Continuous, Discrete, and Impulsive System, and it contained articles from leading scholars in the field of dynamic systems.
 A survey of the selected works of Dragoslav Šiljak can be found in "An Overview of the Collected Works of Dragoslav Siljak" by Zoran Gajić and Masao Ikeda, published in Dynamics of Continuous, Discrete and Impulsive Systems Series A: Mathematical Analysis.